 - Delayed treatment

-Note: A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred.
-Interventions are aimed at prevention.
+A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred, and the goal of nursing interventions is aimed at prevention.

 Assessment: